 - It can be easier to borrow money to invest in a franchise with a good reputation than to find backing for an unproven start-up.

 - Some franchisors have relationships with banks and can help you borrow the funds you need to start up, and local enterprise initiatives may supply start-up finance.

 2. Franchising disadvantages

 - You pay a fee to buy into the franchise (often £5,000 to £10,000, but it can be as much as £250,000).

 - You also have the usual business costs (premises and equipment, stock and other supplies).
-Some of these will be bought from the franchisor.
+Some of these will need to be bought from the franchisor.

 - You pay a continuing royalty on sales, or a management fee.
 This payment can be a fixed amount or a percentage of the value of sales, or a mixture of both.
 You have to make the payment whether or not you are turning a profit.